kinshook/Atlique_Motors_EV_sales/README.md

   🔹 Identify trends that influence EV sales by each category and state

-Screenshots: Screenshot 2025-06-13 121814.png
+Screenshots:

 STEPS TO VIEW THE VISUALIZATION:
-📄 Downlolad the Tableau_Daikibo.html code
+📄 Download the Atlique Viz.html code.
 🖱️Right click on the saved file.
 🖼️From the dialog box, select Open with -> select your browser to launch the file.